 Lead Poisoning and Air Quality

 How does lead pollution impact air quality?
-Lead saturated air, whether indoors or outdoors, is toxic to the humans and animals that breathe it in.
+Lead-saturated air, whether indoors or outdoors, is toxic to the humans and animals that breathe it in.
 The effect of lead on air quality and human health is comparable to that of particulate matter and ground-level ozone.
-Lead pollution worsens air pollution and decreases the Air Quality Index rating.
-Lead pollution spreads with the wind, endangering nearby communities.
-That is why it’s important to do your part to prevent lead pollution.
+Lead pollution worsens air pollution.

 Indoors, lead poisoning often occurs due to high concentrations of airborne lead particles.
 These inhalable toxic contaminants are caused by improper lead paint removal, certain indoor activities and nearby outdoor sources that spread lead dust and contaminated soil.
 While lead paint is the most common concern, good indoor air quality is necessary to protect against all forms of airborne lead poisoning.

 Is Lead Poisoning Preventable?

 Lead poisoning is completely preventable!
 There are several steps that you can take to keep your family safe.

 If your home was built before 1978, perform renovations with caution and awareness.
-If lead paint is in poor condition, paint over it or hire a professional that specializes in lead paint removal.
+If lead paint is in poor condition, hire a professional that specializes in lead paint removal.
 However, if lead paint is in good condition, leave it alone and regularly inspect it for signs of degradation.
 Separate remodeling areas from living areas with plastic sheeting.
 Children and pregnant women should not be present during renovations nor should they have access to areas under construction.

 Have children wash their hands frequently, particularly before they eat and after they play outdoors.
-Limit any play in the soil.
+Limit play in outdoor soil.
 Instead, provide them with a grassy area or sandbox that remains covered when not in use.
-Wash their toys regularly, particularly after outdoor use.
+Wash their toys regularly.
 And, have them remove their shoes before they enter the house.

 Other Tips and Tricks